Mindy Kaling: 2012–present: producing and film work

 In 2012, Kaling pitched a single-camera comedy to Fox called The Mindy Project, which Kaling wrote, produced and starred in.
 Fox began airing the series in 2012.
 Also in 2012, Kaling founded the production company, Kaling International.

-In 2013, Time magazine named one of the 100 most influential people in the world.
+In 2013, Time magazine named her one of the 100 most influential people in the world.
 Fox canceled her series The Mindy Project in May 2015, with it later being picked up by Hulu for a 26-episode fourth season and a 16-episode fifth season.
 In March 2017, Kaling announced that the show's sixth season, which would air starting September 2017, would be the last.
 The series concluded on November 14, 2017.

 Kaling voiced Taffyta Muttonfudge in Disney's animated comedy film Wreck-It Ralph and Disgust in Pixar's 2015 film Inside Out.
 In 2017, NBC created Champions, where Kaling is a co-creator, writer, and producer.
 She had a recurring guest role on the show, which premiered March 8, 2018, on NBC.
 It was cancelled after one season.
 In 2018, she played Mrs. Who in A Wrinkle in Time, the live-action Disney adaptation of the novel, and starred alongside Helena Bonham Carter, Sandra Bullock, Cate Blanchett, Anne Hathaway, Awkwafina and Rihanna in Ocean's 8, the all-female version of Ocean's Eleven.
 In 2020, Kaling created the Netflix series Never Have I Ever with Lang Fisher, a comedy partially based on Kaling's childhood story growing up in the Boston area.
 It premiered on Netflix on April 27, 2020, and is about an Indian American high school student, played by Maitreyi Ramakrishnan, dealing with the death of her father.
 The series received positive reviews.
 CNN and Teen Vogue have described the series as a watershed moment for South Asian representation in Hollywood, and praised Kaling for breaking South Asian stereotypes.

 In February 2021, HBO Max announced they had ordered the adult-oriented Scooby-Doo spin-off series Velma, with Kaling as executive producer as well as voicing the titular character.
 The series premiered on January 12, 2023, to mixed to negative reviews from critics.
 Velma's fan reception was even more polarizing and got overwhelming negative reviews due to the humor and criticized its meta storytelling, characterization, writing, and departures from the traditional Scooby-Doo format.
 Velma was later ranked by several publications as one of the worst television series of 2023.
 That year, she was appointed as a board member along with historian June Li and Young Yang Chung for the Smithsonian's National Museum of Asian Art.

 In 2024, she joined the short film Anuja, as a producer.
 The film was nominated for the Academy Award for Best Live Action Short Film at the 97th Academy Awards.

 Kaling co-created the Netflix sports comedy Running Point, which premiered in 2025.
-The series stars Kate Hudson as the new owner of a Los Angeles based basketball team, and was inspired by the story of Jeanie Buss.
+The series stars Kate Hudson as the new owner of a Los Angeles-based basketball team, and was inspired by the story of Jeanie Buss.